 I remember it like it was yesterday, just like clockwork, I fed Jolie (my daughter) her oatmeal bottle, got her washed and dressed and proceeded to gather myself to prepare for the long work day ahead.
 Have you ever had that feeling where you seem like your life is becoming so mundane, so predictable, and so lackluster?
-Yeah me too.
-At 10 am, I dropped my daughter off at daycare and with an hour to spare I decided to go sit in my jobs parking lot.
+Yeah, me too.
+At 10 am, I dropped my daughter off at daycare and with an hour to spare, I decided to go sit in my job's parking lot.
 I don’t have a working radio in my car and haven’t for a while.
-I was never pressed to get it fixed because, I felt like I heard God the most when I rode in silence.
-Nonetheless, I’m pretty sure if I can recall correctly, I was scrolling through Instagram and before I could blink my eyes it was 10:45 am and time for me make my way into the office.
+I was never pressed to get it fixed because I felt like I heard God the most when I rode in silence.
+Nonetheless, I’m pretty sure, if I can recall correctly, I was scrolling through Instagram and before I could blink my eyes it was 10:45 am and time for me to make my way into the office.

 I felt fine… or did I?
 I had already been working for 90-days after having my daughter and couldn't understand why I was overwhelmed emotionally.
-That moment turned to weeks, then turned to months.
-God, what’s wrong with me and where are you?!?!
+That moment turned into weeks, then turned into months.
+God, what’s wrong with me and where are You?!?!
 It would've been 2 months passed before I shared with my husband that I felt depressed.
-I thought as soon as I acknowledged the root of my issue God will come in and save the day.
-But, he didn’t.
+I thought as soon as I acknowledged the root of my issue, God would come in and save the day.
+But, He didn’t.
 Being totally transparent, it was the spark of Postpartum depression and anxiety that I allowed to overthrow my faith, my diligence, and the time that I once spent with God.

 The wilderness truly reveals where our faith lies.
-It is in this place that you truly have to make the choice that regardless of what is seen in the natural, it will not over throw your trust in God.
-I’ve once learned before that it is in the place least comfortable that God really can use us as long as we do not become careless with the part of us we cannot afford to lose… Our soul.
-If we can learn to live by God’s word in the wilderness, then we will find ourselves more prepared to use His gifts for what they really are: servants of our joy in God, not substitutes for Him.
+It is in this place that you truly have to make the choice, that regardless of what is seen in the natural, it will not overthrow your trust in God.
+I’ve once learned before that it is in the place least comfortable that God really can use us as long as we do not become careless with the part of us that we cannot afford to lose… our soul.
+If we can learn to live by God’s Word in the wilderness, then we will find ourselves more prepared to use His gifts for what they really are: servants of our joy in God, not substitutes for Him.

 For months, God told me to clean my house every day.
 I’d be lying if I said I was consistent with it.
-I’m not doing a bad job but, I know that I God requires more of me.
+I’m not doing a bad job, but I know that God requires more of me.
 Cleaning my house is both a natural and spiritual task.
-As God’s children, we will be aided by His holy spirit in sweeping and cleaning out the untidiness that causes us to fall short of His glory.
+As God’s children, we will be aided by His Holy Spirit in sweeping and cleaning out the untidiness that causes us to fall short of His glory.
 As challenging as this process is for me, I know that there is a major celebration on the other side.
 My heart’s desire is to have those that enjoy my content, love, and support me to take this journey with me.
-I don’t want you all to see a finished product but yet, a work in progress which we all are.
+I don’t want you all to see a finished product, but yet, a work in progress which we all are.